uccser/cs-unplugged/csunplugged/topics/content/en/unplugged-programming/kidbots-unit-plan/kidbots-unit-plan.md

 {panel type="ct-decomposition" title="Decomposition"}

-In ever activity in this unit students will be practicing decomposition, as they break down the movements they want the bot to make into basic and specific instructions.
+In every activity in this unit students will be practicing decomposition, as they break down the movements they want the bot to make into basic and specific instructions.
 They will also be encouraged to write their programs incrementally, to write the first few steps, test them, and then add the next steps to the program, instead of trying to solve the whole problem at once.

 {panel end}